 Obviously that means more 5G phones, right?
 Well yes, that’s inevitable as technology rolls out.
 Manufacturers will definitely offer 5G models in countries with the infrastructure, but there may be some lingering regional variations.
 5G, and certainly mmWave, phones still don’t make a lot of sense yet in most countries, and coverage is still spotty in the US, UK, and more.
 Plus, not everyone is willing to pay the 5G premium just yet.
+Especially with 4G speeds being more than acceptable.

 We'll certainly see a lot more 5G phones in 2020.